 First,CTE is focused on developing skills.
 This differs from traditional and university-based education, which is based ontheory.

 CTE includessometheory, but that’s typically only seen in introductory materials.

 Practice, hands-on experience, and application tests make up the bulk of CTE.
 This is important because CTE careers require workers to have experience in their fieldbeforestarting a career.

 Second,CTE is applicable to almost every educational age range.
-This is because students can understand fundamentals of any career as early as sixth grade, and they can build essential skills well into adulthood.
+This is possible because students can understand fundamentals of any career as early as sixth grade, and they can build essential skills well into adulthood.

-That gives CTE two advantages that you can’t find in many other education fields:
+The focus and applicability of CTE results in two advantages that you can’t find in many other education fields:

-CTE is highly-specific
+CTE is highly specialized.

-CTE is highly-versatile
+CTE is incredibly versatile.